sid-3q5/sid-3q5/README.md

 <h3 align="center">B.Tech - IT Gradute</h3>
 <h4 align="center">Open to Work</h4>

-- 🔭 I’m currently working on **Back-end, Cloud, Machine Learning & Deep Learning**
+- 🔭 I’m currently working on **Back-end, Machine Learning & Deep Learning**

 - 🌱 I’m currently learning **Python**

 - 👯 I’m looking to collaborate on **Python Projects**

-- 👀 Check out my LinkedIn profile to see my work experience, certifications, events, and competition experience!

 - 💬 I'm passionate about these topics and always happy to share my knowledge!
 Let's connect and chat about tech!